Of course, that is not the real camera shown above, it is my imagined metaphor of the moment.

 And that, among everything else, is what I really live for.
 The connections that happen that we never really even see on a big scale.
 Like fireflies in the night, spanning all the way across a continent, skipping oceans to the next one.

-Case Closed- Found Camera Returns Home by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Case Closed- Found Camera Returns Home by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.